EngineerBetter/concourse-up/README.md

 - Deploys Concourse 2.7.3 CI on AWS, without you having to know anything about BOSH
 - Idempotent deployment (uses RDS for BOSH and Concourse databases)
-- Supports https access by default
+- Supports https access by default using a user-provided certificate or auto-generating a self-signed one
 - Uses cost effective AWS spot instances where possible (BOSH will take care of the service)
 - Easy destroy and cleanup